In this section

 think your child may have been exposed to nicotine, you should seek medical

 Defective e-cigarette batteries have caused some fires and explosions, which exposes the user to the risk of serious injury and burns.

-If you’re worried about your child, it’s a good idea to see your family doctor.
+If you’re worried about your child, or if your child needs support to quit vaping, it’s a good idea to see your GP.

 Too much nicotine from e-cigarettes can cause nicotine poisoning.
 If you are concerned about your child, please call the Victorian Poisons Information Line on 13 11 26.

 The Victorian Poisons Information Centre (VPIC) has information on what to do when someone has been poisoned, overdosed or made a mistake with their medication.
 When you call the VPIC, trained staff will give you first aid information, and tell you if you need to call an ambulance or refer you to a doctor for treatment.

 As a parent and caregiver, you have an important role in protecting children from e-cigarettes.

 The best way to protect your children is to never smoke or vape in the house, car or other places where there may be children nearby.
 Passive exposure to e-cigarette vapour can be damaging for children and young people.

 In most Australian states and territories, it is illegal to use e-cigarettes in cars with children under the age of 16 present.

 Parents should learn about e-cigarettes.
 It’s important to talk to your teen about the health risks of e-cigarettes.
 Many teenagers are under the misconception that e-cigarettes are safe.
 It is helpful to know what the different devices look like and the different words young people may use to describe using e-cigarettes.
 This will help you to talk about e-cigarettes with your teen.